 # Consultancy-to-Platform Transition

-The most common failure mode for deep tech startups: building something genuinely valuable but delivering it through services instead of software.
+The most common failure mode in deep tech: building something genuinely valuable but delivering it through services instead of software.
 Revenue grows linearly with headcount.
 Margins stay thin.
 Investors see a consultancy.

 ![[Screenshot 2026-02-05 at 12.42.59.png]]